silveiralexandre/logstash-exporter/README.md

 This package implements a generic exporter to feed JSON data from a source API into a target Logstash instance.

+As an initial example, this package extracts **Ansible Tower Inventory Data**, but any other source can be used we well, just as long it returns the content as JSON output to the main package.

 ## Docs

 - [Usage](docs/usage.md)